About the course

 The course is full time and runs from September until the beginning of July.
 Your Professional Tutor and Subject Mentor in your first placement school will provide a week-by-week guide, which will be followed throughout the year.

 The course is made up of General Professional Study sessions, the Subject Specialism Programme and PGCE modules.
 It will also involve two teaching placements; the first runs from the beginning of September until the final week of December.
 The second placement runs from the middle of January until Easter.
 Following that, trainees return to their first placement school for the final term.
-There will also be enhancement placements in primary and other settings throughout the year.
+There will also be enhancement programme which has been put together to provide trainees a range of experiences.
+By completing the visits, the trainees will gain a better understanding of a range of educational settings.

 All trainees must demonstrate that they can fully meet each of the Standards for Qualified Teacher Status by the end of the course.
 Trainees will be continually assessed through lesson observations and placement reports whilst on teaching placements, and through a series of three short assignments.
 Detailed portfolios of evidence are submitted three times during the year to demonstrate how trainees are meeting the Standards for Qualified Teacher Status.
 Following the first two submissions, trainees receive feedback on their progress.